Missing large

 This is NOT the first strip in this series.
 Not sure why GoComics stops here if you tell it to go to the beginning.
 If you really want to read them in order from the beginning, you have to go to Frank Cho’s other web site: http://apesandbabes.com/welcome-to-liberty-meadows/

-8. about 10 years ago on Doonesbury
+8. over 10 years ago on Doonesbury

 Thank you, acsdaddy!
 I couldn’t believe this conversation devolved so quickly, and NO MENTION of the classic line in the last panel that became the title of his first book.